Stormzy

 January 2023 The '#Merky FC' programme, initiated by Stormzy, officially launched, providing long-term, paid professional placements for UK-based young people of Black heritage, aged 18 to 24, across various participating brands.

-2022 Stormzy was awarded an honorary doctorate from the University of Exeter for his work to promote education and fighting racial inequality.
+2022 Awarded an honorary doctorate from the University of Exeter for his work promoting education and fighting racial inequality.

 2022 Hafsa Zayyan's We Are All Birds of Uganda was shortlisted for the Glass Bell Award.